cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 If you find something confusing let me know (likely others will as well).

-* It is highly recommended that you join the in-person lab session each week.
-It is scheduled on a Monday so that you have time to address your problems before labs are due.
+* It is **highly recommended that you join the in-person lab session each week.** It is scheduled on a Monday so that you have time to address your problems before labs are due.
 Make every attempt to join the lab if you're having problems.
-* You can post a question to the homework discussion board for [data science I](https://ds4ps.org/cpp-526-fall-2019/help/).
+* You can post a question to the [homework discussion board](https://cssearcy.github.io/AYS-Coding-in-R-Spr-2020/help/).

 Reach out if you have questions or feel stuck!